scalableminds/wknml/docs/wknml.md

 class Volume(NamedTuple)
 ```

 A metadata reference to a wK volume annotation.
-Typically, the volum annotation data is provided a ZIP file in the same directory as the skeleton annotation.
+Typically, the volume annotation data is provided in a ZIP file in the same directory as the skeleton annotation.

 **Attributes**:

-- `id` _int_ - A unique Identifier
+- `id` _int_ - A unique identifier
 - `location` _str_ - A path to a ZIP file containing a wK volume annotation
-- `fallback_layer` _Optional[str]_ - name of an already existing wK volume annotation segmentation layer (aka "fallback layer")
+- `fallback_layer` _Optional[str]_ - Name of an already existing wK volume annotation segmentation layer (aka "fallback layer")

 <a name="wknml.NML"></a>
 ## NML Objects